Sean-Dickey-thycotic-com/ssi-docs/ms-sentinel/index.md

 Configure Thycotic Secret Server to forward Syslog messages in CEF format to your Azure workspace via the Syslog agent.
 If you don't have such a log forwarding server, see [these instructions](https://docs.microsoft.com/en-us/azure/sentinel/connect-cef-agent) to get one up and running.

-1. In the Azure Sentinel portal, click Data connectors, select Thycotic Secret Server and then Open connector page.
+1. In the Azure Sentinel portal:
+   1. Click Data connectors.
+   1. Select Thycotic Secret Server.
+   1. Open the connector page.
-2. Follow the [configure Secret Server](https://thy.center/ss/link/syslog) instructions to configure sending syslog data to the log forwarding server.
+1. Follow the [configure Secret Server](https://thy.center/ss/link/syslog) instructions to configure sending syslog data to the log forwarding server.
-3. Validate your connection and verify data ingestion using these [instructions](https://docs.microsoft.com/en-us/azure/sentinel/connect-cef-verify).
+1. Validate your connection and verify data ingestion using these [instructions](https://docs.microsoft.com/en-us/azure/sentinel/connect-cef-verify).
 It may take up to 20 minutes until your logs start to appear in Log Analytics.

-## Find your data
+## Find Your Data

 After a successful connection is established, the data appears in Logs, under the Azure Sentinel section, in the __CommonSecurityLog__ table.